cgadski/nix-rice/README.md

 # the mission

   Is to go where no ricer has gone before; make a unified system for simple definition and fool-proof and deterministic deployment of ricing configurations.

+  Thanks to everybody who showed interest in this, I'm going to go ahead and put some work into it.